cs1302uga/cs1302-urgency-queue/README.md

 ```

 If there are style guide violations, then fix them and retest your code!
 Once
-you have no style guide violations, you can submit using the following command:
+you have no style guide violations, you can submit using the `submit` command (NOT `submit1302`)
+shown below:

 ```
 $ submit cs1302-urgency-queue csci-1302